lucasdietrich/atmega328p-assembler-c/readme.md

 - pointer to a value as parameter, pointer to a function as parameter
 - handle static memory in assembler (bottom of stack)
 - think about multithreading and stacks (+ size)
-- confirm that optmization option -Os if for space optimization and -O2 is for time optimization
+- confirm that optmization option -Os if for space optimization and -O2 is for time optimization, -O0 : disable optimization
+- sometimes interesting to disable optimization to see what is totally generated (see disassembly)

 ## General